opencv/opencv/modules/gpu/doc/image_filtering.rst

                            Rect roi = Rect(0,0,-1,-1)) = 0;
     };

 The class can be used to apply an arbitrary filtering operation to an image.
 It contains all the necessary intermediate buffers.
-Pointers to the initialized ``FilterEngine_GPU`` instances are returned by various ``create*Filter_GPU`` functions, see below, and they are used inside high-level functions such as :cpp:func:`gpu::filter2D`, :cpp:func:`gpu::erode`, :cpp:func:`gpu::Sobel` etc.
+Pointers to the initialized ``FilterEngine_GPU`` instances are returned by various ``create*Filter_GPU`` functions (see below), and they are used inside high-level functions such as
+:func:`gpu::filter2D`,:func:`gpu::erode`,:func:`gpu::Sobel` , and others.

 By using ``FilterEngine_GPU`` instead of functions you can avoid unnecessary memory allocation for intermediate buffers and get much better performance: ::